joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_temptation_of_god/prologue.md

 (2) Whether it is a sin?
 (3) To what virtue it is opposed;
 (4) Of its comparison with other vices.

+* Whether The Temptation Of God Consists In Certain Deeds, Wherein The Expected Result Is Ascribed To The Power Of God Alone?
+* Whether It Is A Sin To Tempt God?
+* Whether Temptation Of God Is Opposed To The Virtue Of Religion?
+* Whether The Temptation Of God Is A Graver Sin Than Superstition?